mrbrins82/mrbrins82.github.io/kaggle_indeed.md

 Let's take a look at the top 25 companies in terms of total job listings broken down into artificial intelligence, machine learning, and data science jobs.
 <center><img src="./assets/images/top_companies.png" alt="top companies" width="700" height="350" />
 </center>
 It's not surprising to see companies like Apple, Google, or Twitter in the list, but this plot sheds light on what types of jobs are more in demand.
-At least for these top 25 companies, data science jobs don't look to be as prevalent as artifiacial intelligence jobs.
+At least for these top 25 companies, data science jobs don't look to be as prevalent as artificial intelligence jobs.
 So, to a job seeker looking to work for a larger well known company, they could have a better chance if they are looking for AI as a career.
-We can also gain some insight about what types of companies these are.
-For example, Udacity Inc. is purely looking to fill artificial intelligence positions.
-Twitter, and McKinsey & Co. are only looking for data science and machine learning positions.

 What are some of the most common job titles that people are hiring for?
+Below, we have a bar plot showing the top 25 most frequently used job titles.
 <center><img src="./assets/images/top_titles.png" alt="top titles" width="700" height="350" />
 </center>
+The top job title is overwhelmingly for _Data Scientist_.
+It's likely that this is due to data science being more of a buzz word than machine learning, and may just be a sort of "catch all" title that employers use in their listings.
+We also see that _Junior Data Scientist_ is among the top job titles, which is good news for people like me looking to get into the field.

 <center><img src="./assets/images/summary_word_count.png" alt="summary word count plot" width="600" height="1200" />
 </center>